bitfactory-nl/pimcore/README.md

 8 - Point your virtual host to {projectname}/web

 Good to go!
-Navigate to http://localhost for your project of http://localhost/admin for the PimCore admin area.
+Navigate to http://localhost for your project or http://localhost/admin for the PimCore admin area.